fdjkgh580/laravel-rewind/README.md

 }
 ```

-### 2. Add the current_version column to your model’s table (optional):
+### 2. Add the `current_version` column to your model’s table:

-To unlock the full power of Rewind, you’ll need a way to track which version your model is
+In order to function properly, Rewind needs to track which version your model is currently on.
+You can use our
-currently on.
-By default, Rewindable does not store a current version on your model’s table.
-To add it, you can use our
-convenient artisan command to generate a migration:
+convenient artisan command to generate a migration to do just that:

 ```bash
 php artisan rewind:add-version
 ```

 - This command will prompt you for the table name you wish to extend.
-- After providing the table name, it creates a migration file that adds a current_version column to that table.
+- After providing the table name, it creates a migration file that will add a current_version column to that table.
 - Run `php artisan migrate` to apply it.
 - Once this column is in place, the RewindManager will automatically manage your model’s current_version.